Sari-Schindler/DBProject214553869/README.md

 The project also includes SQL scripts for creating tables, inserting data, and querying the database.
 It is intended as an educational project to practice database design, relational modeling, and SQL operations.

+## Phase 1: Design and Build the Database

 ## Database Diagrams

 ### ERD